Research

 We’re particularly interested in inflammasomes, which are multi-protein complexes responsible for the induction of proinflammatory cytokines and inflammatory cell death.
 The NLRP3 inflammasome pathway is unique in innate immune signaling because it can be triggered by a plethora of diverse signals from both pathogens and environmental danger.
 Our recent work has uncovered the unexpected role of trans-Golgi network dispersion in NLRP3 inflammasome activation, and we are currently studying how pathogens including viruses and bacteria are able to remodel this host subcellular organelle, and how it affects both host defense and pathogenesis in infectious diseases.

 Our lab utilizes diverse and complementary approaches to study these problems, including biochemical assays, high-resolution fluorescence imaging with our in-house confocal microscope, CRISPR knockout/rescue technology and mouse models.
-Part of our work is performed at the Howard Taylor Ricketts Laboratory, a BSL3 level facility belonging to the University of Chicago, where we study SARS-CoV-2 pathogenesis using cell and mouse infection models.
+Part of our lab is stationed at the Howard Taylor Ricketts Laboratory, a BSL3 level facility belonging to the University of Chicago, where we study SARS-CoV-2 pathogenesis using cell and mouse infection models.